Arm Newsroom Blog

 Compliance with standards

 The intended product based on the target solution must comply with relevant regulations and safety standards.
-For example, an ADAS solution should adhere to UNECE GSR and standards like ISO 26262 and ISO 21434 (SOTIF), ensuring the correlation between safety and security.
+For example, an ADAS solution should adhere to UNECE GSR and standards like ISO 26262, ISO 21448 (SOTIF), and ISO 21434, ensuring the correlation between safety and security.

 From an Arm AE product perspective, meeting ISO 26262 standards is crucial for vehicle lifecycle safety underpins partner solutions.
 Arm’s Safety Ready solutions are designed with a “safety first” approach, incorporating advanced safety mechanisms and comprehensive packages to help partners achieve ISO 26262 compliance.